-Belarus’ major foreign policy principles, goals and objectives are enshrined in the Law ‘On Approval of the Basic Directions of Domestic and Foreign Policy of the Republic of Belarus' of November 14, 2005, No. 60-3.
+Main principles, goals and objectives of the Belarus foreign policy are defined in the Law “On Approval of the Basic Directions of Domestic and Foreign Policy of the Republic of Belarus” as of November 14, 2005, No. 60-Z.

-Belarus’ international activity is primarily aimed at ensuring state security and protecting national interests from any external challenges and threats, facilitating the creation of favorable conditions for the sustainable economic development of the country and improving the well-being of the population.
+Belarus international activity is primarily aimed at ensuring state security and protecting national interests from any external challenges and threats, facilitating creation of favourable conditions for sustainable economic development of the country and prosperity of its citizens.

-Geographical location of Belarus at the crossroads of major transport routes between Europe and Asia alongside complicated history of Belarus, which experienced destructive consequences of numerous European wars and conflicts, have conditioned the multi-vector nature of its foreign policy aimed to build balanced and constructive relations with partners across the globe.
-In developing the dialogue and mutually beneficial cooperation with its partners, Belarus proceeds from the principles of pragmatism, consistency, mutual respect, equality, non-interference in domestic affairs, rejection of pressure or coercion.
+Geographic location of Belarus at the crossroads of main transport routes between Europe and Asia, and our country’s complicated history, which experienced destructive consequences of numerous European wars and conflicts, predetermined a multi-vector approach in our foreign policy.
+It is aimed at building balanced and constructive relations with partners in various regions of the globe.
+In dialogue and development of mutually beneficial cooperation with its partners Belarus adheres to principles of pragmatism, consistency, mutual respect, equality, non-interference in domestic affairs, rejection of pressure or coercion.